BeamMP/Docs/docs/en/FAQ/player-faq.md

 # Players FAQ

 ## How do I link my Discord account?
 Linking your Discord and BeamMP account is a new feature to BeamMP.
-To do this go to your [Forum Account Preferences](https://forum.beammp.com/my/preferences/account) and connect your Discord account under "Associated Accounts" (this is only visible when 2FA in the forum is disabled).
+To do this go to your [Forum Account Preferences](https://forum.beammp.com/my/preferences/account) and connect your Discord account under "Associated Accounts" (this is only visible when 2FA for the forum is disabled).

 ## How do I get early access?